 Taco Guatemalteco vs. Taco Nicaraguense

-Best on the street: Unable to resist following the local crowd, we disregarded our Guatemalan host family's warning about eating on the street at Democracia market in Xela.
+Best street taco: Unable to resist following the local crowd, we disregarded our Guatemalan host family's warning about eating on the street at Democracia market in Xela, Guatemala.
 Five quetzals ($0.70) for a large taco serving with four tortillas.
 Fresh, delicious…and no stomach ills.

-Best sit-down: Doña Berta in Xela, Guatemala.
+Best sit-down tacos: Doña Berta in Xela, Guatemala.
 What puts this joint at the top of the list?
 Its condiments.
 Four varieties of salsas featuring every desired level of heat.
 Nine quetzals ($1.20) for three chicken tacos.
 At 10 Avenida and 6 Calle.

-- Tamales: Guatemalan tamales are composed of ground rice meal and served warm in a plantain leaf.
+Guatemalan tamales are composed of ground rice meal and served warm in a plantain leaf.
 For the most authentic, grab a few for a sunrise street breakfast at the San Francisco El Alto market.
+Nicaraguan tamalas, known affectionately as “Nicatamales” are made in a similar way and are rather delicious as well.

 Every now and then, a Central American dish will inspire you to find the nearest kitchen so you can attempt it yourself.
 That's tapado, a Garifuna-influenced coconut milk-based soup stuffed full of seafood (crab, conch, whole fish, sea snails and shrimp), green plantains and fresh herbs (basil, cilantro, parsley).